AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{</ math.inline >}}

 Finally, we will average the entropy of each probability distribution of the agents present on the grid for the entropy computation.

+**Note**: We could also implement entropy computation on the agents' joint action space to maximize the multi-agent system's entropy and not each agent independently.

 ```python
 from typing import Optional